submariner-io/submariner-website/src/content/development/contribution-guide/_index.en.md

 * Prioritize and assign epics for the next version.
   * Only epics adhering to the described requirements will be considered.
   * Transfer assigned epics to the [release board](#current-release-board) according to the capacity of the team to deliver them.
-  * Remove the `next-version-candidate` label from transferred epics.
 * Re-evaluate the priorities of any *Small* and *Medium* tasks in the backlog.
 * Optionally assign important bugs and tasks and move them to the release board.

 By the end of the planning week, the project team will have a backlog of epics and tasks and can commence working on the design phase.
-All epics for the next version will be on the release board, while all *Small* and *Medium* tasks will be left on the backlog board and worked on based on their priority.
+All epics for the next version will be on the release board, along with *Small* and *Medium* tasks with an owner assigned.
+Unassigned tasks will be left on the backlog board and worked on based on their priority.

 #### Feature Design